arrow-left

 References

 Dyslexia Friendly Style Guide.
-British Dyslexia Association.
+British Dyslexia Association.arrow-up-right

 Use the word "you" to connect to your audience.